 uv tool install). - Restore

 alp/secrets/), your peers still reach you.
-If you had to regenerate, see ALP identity rotation above. alpi→ test a turn.alpi gateway start→ send a message from Telegram; verify the reply lands.- Tail
+If you had to regenerate, see ALP identity rotation above. alpi→ test a turn.
+Send a message from Telegram; verify the reply lands.- Tail

-agent.logfor 24 h to confirm the gateway and schedule are firing normally.
+service.logandagent.logfor 24 h to confirm every profile's gateway and scheduler are firing normally.

 If you had no backup: you've lost the profile.
 Start from quickstart, re-pair your ALP peers, re-install your skills.
 The conversation history is gone.
 This is by design — alpi doesn't phone home, so there's no "recover from the cloud" path.